Do You Want to Meet a Manatee? Exploring Florida’s Northeastern Coast

 Merritt Island National Wildlife Refuge

-If you are planning a drive along the eastern coast, whether it be just Florida or the entire US, make sure you include a visit to Merritt Island National Wildlife Refuge.
+Florida has some of the most interesting nature and wildlife in the United States, and Florida’s northeastern coast is no different.
+If you are planning a drive along the eastern coast, make sure you include a visit to Merritt Island National Wildlife Refuge.
 And by a visit, I mean about half a day – you’ll want it.
-More if you make a new manatee best friend like I did.
+Plan for more if you want to become best friends with a manatee like I did.

 Located in northeastern Florida next to a NASA landing facility, Merritt Island is known for its manatee viewing.
 First, I should tell you that the wildlife refuge is pretty spread out and isn’t the easiest to find right away.
 Our GPS took us to a short deadend trail at first, before we realized the visitor center is located on Scrub Jay Way, off of Max Brewer Memorial Parkway (Route 402).